KMPKBandara/The-Explorer/the-explorer/README.md

 Time : 02:03:30

 arrayBuffer is not supported.
-Change
+Change it.
+There is a issue on this mongodb database.
+So solve it.
+I missed it and continue the rest of the part.